brandonnguyenn27/go-ascii/README.md

 # ASCII Converter

 A Go-based ASCII art converter that can convert images to ASCII art.
-Supports both command-line interface and REST API server modes.
+Supports both command-line interface, REST API server, and a modern web frontend.

 ## Features

 - Convert images (PNG, JPEG) to ASCII art
 - Support for colored and grayscale ASCII output
-- Adjustable output width
+- Adjustable output width (with optional custom width control)
+- Modern React web frontend with dark terminal theme
 - REST API endpoint for frontend integration
 - Command-line interface for local usage

 ## Installation

+### Backend

 1. Clone the repository
 2. Navigate to the backend directory: